UCF/UCF-Departments-Tax-Plugin/README.md

 Provides a taxonomy for describing departments.
 In addition, if the [UCF Colleges Taxonomy](https://github.com/UCF/UCF-Colleges-Tax-Plugin) plugin is installed, you can map departments to colleges.

+The departments taxonomy is applied to the 'degree' and 'person' post types by default.

 ## Installation ##